alessia-orlando/muon-DIS-MonteCarlo/README.md

 - MCTrack: branch containing informations about the simulated muon track (MonteCarlo truth).
 - Digi_ScifiHits: branch containing digitized hits in the SciFi detector.

 In `muonDIS_scifi.py` we select events with at least one hit in the SciFi tracker; after this requirement we have 888 muon events.
+In particular, we will consider the starting station of each track and other features.
+The starting station is derived from MCTrack, taking the starting Z coordinate (along the beam axis) and assigning it to one of the stations using `SndlhcGeo` and the geofile, in which informations about the geometry of the detector are stored.
+Values for the starting station can be:
+- 1 if the track starts in station 1;
+- 2 if the track starts in station 2;
+- 3 if the track starts in station 3;
+- 4 if the track starts in station 4;
+- 5 if the track starts in station 5;
+- -1 if the track does not start in the SciFi system.

-The features which will be used to predict the starting station (station in which the track originates) of the muons are:
+The features which will be used to predict the starting station of the muons are:
 - Number of hits in each station;
 - QDC/hit in each station;
 - Horizontal shower width L_x in each station;